“I am wondering about predestination. Are some people predestined to be saved and the rest predestined not to be saved?”

-Since the blood of Christ covers all sin, and he atoned for the whole world (1 John 2:1-2), then predestination, or election, in the sense of being chosen by God to be his people only by his grace and not by works, applies, through Christ, to everyone (Ephesians 1:9-10).
+Since the blood of Christ covers all sin, and he atoned for the whole world (1 John 2:1-2), then predestination, or election, in the sense of being chosen by God to be his people, applies to everyone through Christ (Ephesians 1:9-10).
 It is received and enjoyed only by those who accept it in faith, but it applies to everyone.

 Some people are called to faith in Christ and experience his redemption before others do (verse 12).
 Those called to faith early are a living testament to the grace God has poured out on the world, a grace that will come fully into view at the appearing of Christ (Titus 2:11-14).

-Here is what we know, then, by the testimony of Jesus Christ, to be certain: God loves us, and we do not have to fear that we won’t be saved.
+Here is what, by the testimony of Jesus Christ, we know to be certain: God loves us, and we do not have to fear that we won’t be saved.
 He saves us in spite of our sins because he is faithful and full of grace.
 The only people who will not enjoy his salvation are those who do not want it.